 The capsules used in the ModMic are definitely worth the price.
 Sure, they’re not premium, audiophile grade capsules, but that’s not the point.
 The capsules are leagues better than pretty much all gaming headsets, but some users may struggle to get the most out of the ModMic if they have a poor microphone input on their soundcard.
 That is probably the biggest factor when it comes to this mic.

 If you have a decent soundcard, the ModMic will perform very well.
-If you can provide it with the full 5-10V, then it’ll become quite sensitive.
+If you can provide it with the full 5V bias power, then it’ll become quite sensitive.
 The difference between the omni and cardioid pickups are subtle – a little too subtle for the most part.

 The cardioid mode is a little more sensitive to the user’s voice, while slightly reducing background environment noise.
 Things like surface reflections and fans are slightly reduced, but not to the extent we’ve heard with other mics (such as the Yeti).
 In omni mode, the ModMic 5 still keeps some of the background environment noise subdued, much more than expected, but is slightly less sensitive.
-When heard through voice comms (when compression is involved), most people will struggle to tell the difference.
+When heard through voice comms like Skype or Discord (when streaming codec compression is involved), most people will struggle to tell the difference.

 The EMI sensitivity is an issue, and one that can’t be solved until Antlion changes the capsule design.
 For the most part though, very few will actually run into any interference unless they are in close proximity to a wireless access point.